-The Colorado Classic is a four-day pro bicycle road race that brings together the top men and women pro cyclists from around the world, including former Olympians and World Tour champions.
+The Colorado Classic is a four-day pro bicycle road race that brings together the top pro cyclists from around the world, including former Olympians and World Tour champions.

-Races are scheduled for August 16-19 with the final two stages in Denver, which start and finish each day at the Velorama Festival in the River North Art District (RiNo).
+Races are scheduled for August 22–25.
+The final two stages will start and end each day in Denver.

 Please visit ColoradoClassic.com for viewing locations and more information.